Sam-Dragon/kafka-producer/kafka.md

   > Ordering an event
   - In case of message key is absent, the data is load balanced & it can be stored in **any of the partition**. order is not followed and may raise conflicts
   - In case of message key is provided, the data is always stored in '**single partition**'
-  - We can send mutiple messages from a file
+  - We can send multiple messages from a file

 > Message vs Event
 - Message is an envelope which contains an event in it which can be different formats [Json, String, Avro or Null]